victorths/conduit/conduit/doc/source/docs/application/channel.md

     ...
 ```

-See [this guide](structure.md) for more details on how an Conduit application's files are structured.
+See [this guide](structure.md) for more details on how a Conduit application's files are structured.

 ## Lazy Services